laaouina-anas/TodoApp/README.md

-# TodoApp because why not ?
+# System level storage management (used here to make a todo app)

-A super fast system level todo App that works on the terminal
+A super fast system level todo App implemented from scratch

 # Features

-- Supports atomic file I/O file operations (your tasks stay safe)
+- Supports atomic file I/O file operations
 - Uses a custom file format (.tsk) with a custom header and layout
 - A clean CLI design, works natively like other linux commands